NiHa-HEIDI/DatabaseMigrations/README.md

 ### Execute migrations

 Then run the migrations on your local machine.
-To do this, go to  **rootfile/DatabaseMigrations**
+First clone this project on your local machine.
+Then, go to  **rootfile/DatabaseMigrations**

 ## Detailed documentation